 - Are the lessons learned from investigations shared among departments, and when appropriate, shared throughout the organization?

-- Do colleagues collaborate to create procedures that promote safety while performing work tasks or a procedures set solely by senior directors?
+- Do colleagues collaborate to create procedures that promote safety while performing work tasks or are procedures set solely by senior directors?

 - Is regulatory compliance considered the endpoint goal of the safety program, or is going beyond compliance to best management practices the endpoint?